luminus-framework/luminus/resources/public/md/database.md

 ```clojure
 [korma "0.3.0-RC5"]
 ```

-Once included you can create a new namespace for your model, coventionally this namespace would be called `models.db`.
-There you will need to add a reference to `korma.db` and import the driver for the database you will be using.
 The driver has to be present on the classpath, which means you should include it as a dependency in `project.clj` as well.

 For example, if you were connecting to PostreSQL, you would have to include the following dependency in your `project.clj`: